-This is 14-day itinerary for an active trip around Lombok Island in Indonesia.
-For travelers who like to explore every corner of a new place.
+This is a 14-day itinerary for an active trip around Lombok Island in Indonesia.
+For travellers who like to explore every corner of a new place.
 It’s filled with water activities, beaches, rainforest walks and waterfalls and includes hiking up the active Rinjani volcano, one of the highlights of Lombok.

-This itinerary is better suited for those arriving to Lombok by plane and leaving by boat to Bali.
-The reason is simple: every international visitor arrives to Bali first and then it’s cheaper and faster to go to Lombok by plane.
+This itinerary is better suited for those arriving in Lombok by plane and leaving by boat to Bali.
+The reason is simple: every international visitor arrives in Bali first and then it’s cheaper and faster to go to Lombok by plane.
 The trip finishes close to the port from which boats to Bali leave every few hours.
-Even people arriving to Lombok by boat head straight to Kuta.
+Even people arriving in Lombok by boat head straight to Kuta.
 You will see why when you get there.

-Lombok is a relatively small island but with slow moving traffic.
-With 40 km/h average speed it takes quite some time to travel between areas.
+Lombok is a relatively small island but with slow-moving traffic.
+With a 40 km/h average speed it takes quite some time to travel between areas.
 If you want to see the whole island, it is best to slowly move from one place to another.

 We recommend at least 2 weeks for Lombok.
 If you only stay a week, go to Kuta and nearby beaches and then to central Lombok to see waterfalls but that is all.